tomatenkuchen/libmotor/doc/src/building_blocks.md

 you understand what they do, before you work with them.

 Most of their API - hopefully - is well documented by reading the code documentation.
-Nontheless here come some concepts that don't fit so well in this comment section.
+Non the less here come some concepts that don't fit so well in this comment section.

 - dq-ab-abc transformations